 Sue: No, that’s definitely not good.
 That’s the complete opposite of good.
 Oh dear.

-Thankfully, it doesn’t last very long and Sue settles down again.
-She’s engrossed in the plot and she’s much quieter than usual.
+Thankfully, its appearance doesn’t last very long and Sue settles down again.
+In fact, she’s clearly engrossed in the plot, and is much quieter than usual as a result.
 Which suits me just fine.

 Sue: Hey!
 Steady on!
 You can’t do that!